rqlite/rqlite.io/content/en/docs/Guides/extensions/_index.md

 This tutorial will guide you through the process of compiling and loading an SQLite extension into rqlite, using the rot13 and carray extensions as examples.
 Both are available on the [SQLite website](https://www.sqlite.org/src/file/ext/misc).

 #### Compile the extensions
 Download the source code and compile it using `gcc`.
 Once compiled we add the object files to a new directory dedicated to extensions.
-We will also create zipfile containing both extensions, to demonstrate an alternative approach.
+We will also create a zipfile containing both extensions, to demonstrate an alternative approach.
 ```
 # Create a directory to store the compiled extensions
 mkdir ~/extensions